Which to Choose? Tonies or Yoto?

 We also really like that it has an “ok to wake” setting to help your early risers know when their grownups are ready for them to pop out of bed.
 It also has a “sleep” streaming channel to help littles nod off at naptime or bedtime.

-For a closer look at the Yoto Player and how it compares to the Yoto Mini, see our blog post from October of 2022:
+For a closer look at the Yoto Player and how it compares to the Yoto Mini, see this blog post:

-While the Toniebox and the Yoto Player can travel, their size and their battery life make them more suitable for use in one location or after you’ve arrived at your destination.
+While the Toniebox and the Yoto 3rd Generation Player can travel, they're a bulky shape and may not pack well.
+The Toniebox's shorter battery life also makes it more suitable for use in one location or after you’ve arrived at your destination.

 Both Tonie and Yoto systems have lots of listening choices younger children will love.
 They both offer favorite stories and novelizations of beloved Disney and Pixar movies.
 There are sing-alongs and soothing lullabies, too.